kjnckelly/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 The Okta Sign-In Widget is a JavaScript library that gives you a fully-featured and customizable login experience which can be used to authenticate users on any website.

-This guide will walk you through a few common use cases for the Widget and how to implement them.
+Okta uses the Widget as part of its normal sign-in page.
+If you would like to customize the widget, then you will need to host it yourself.
+This guide will walk you through the [installation process](#installation) for the widget, as well as [a few common use cases](#use-cases) for the Widget and how to implement them.
 The full Widget reference can be found [on GitHub](https://github.com/okta/okta-signin-widget#okta-sign-in-widget).

 {% img okta-signin.png alt:"Screenshot of basic Okta Sign-In Widget" %}{: .center-image }